John Michels: Personal life

-Born John Spiegel Michels Jr., Michels is the great-great-grandson of Joseph Spiegel, the founder of Spiegel Catalog, which was one of the most important firms in the mail-order industry, and arguably the first.
+Born John Spiegel Michels Jr., Michels is the great-great-grandson of Joseph Spiegel, the founder of Spiegel Catalog, which was one of the most important firms in the mail-order industry, and the first to offer credit through the mail.

 From 2000 to 2002 he served as the Youth Director at Canyon Hills Church in Mission Viejo, California.

 In 2008 Michels received his medical degree from the Keck School of Medicine at the University of Southern California.
 He completed a residency in diagnostic radiology at Baylor College of Medicine in Houston, Texas, and a fellowship in interventional pain medicine at the University of California, Irvine.
 He is a diplomate of the American Board of Radiology and the American Board of Pain Medicine.